oceanprotocol-archive/dev-ocean/doc/sla.md

 ![](img/SLA_ServiceDefinition.png)

 ### Condition
-A `condition` represents an event that can be triggered by some actor in the system and can be setup to unlock or block other conditions.
+A `condition` represents an event that can be triggered by some actor in the system and can be setup to unlock or lock other conditions.

 Each condition is associated with a boolean state and a specific function capable of verifying whether the condition